A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

-In the most simple terms, customer service is the ongoing actions taken to support customers.
-Take a deep dive into the types of modern customer service and benefits of it, customer service definition and strategy, what qualities make up great service, stats about the industry, examples of brands providing outstanding service, and much more.
+Let’s take a deep dive into the types of modern customer service, why it’s important, what good service looks like, customer service strategy, examples of brands providing outstanding service, and much more.

 Customer service is defined as the assistance and guidance a company provides to people before, during, and after they buy a product or service.
 There’s a direct correlation between satisfied customers, brand loyalty, and revenue growth.